phongdshh-debug/Ghost-MSG/README.md

 Users can connect with others, chat instantly in private or group conversations, manage their personal profiles, and send digital payments securely.
 The app is designed with a clean, responsive interface and powered by Firebase for authentication and real-time data synchronization

+## 💻 Set Up
+- THIS IS ON PHONE ONLY  To use GHOST_MSG on mobile, you need to host the file on a web server so it loads over https://.
+The simplest way is Netlify Drop — open it on your PC, drag and drop the ghost_msg.html file onto the page, and within seconds you get a free https://something.netlify.app link that works on any device.
+Alternatively you can use GitHub Pages, Cloudflare Pages, or any static web host.
+Once the app is behind an https:// URL, Firebase Auth works normally and the login and registration flows complete as expected.
+- ON PC you just need to download HTML file and run in any Browser.
 ## ✨ What You Can Do

 - Create an account and set up your profile